 Perry also acknowledged the similarity between the way of being practiced as a matter of course by the pre-modern Chinese and the way of being taught by Jung, who himself seemed very Taoist to Perry.
 He described how what he absorbed in China wove itself into the Jungian things that I learned...a year later, where the receptive again operates in the same way.
 Jung's way of conducting an interview was to find out who this person is you're talking with in a session.
 He told me one time, "You [may] want to analyze right from the beginning"-I hear the dreams right at the start and get a diagnostic impression from those and delve deep right away.
 He said, "Don't do it.
-Get to know the ego and the person is and then when you run across shadow things and complexes, you have some perspective on what they mean and how they relate to the ego standpoint."
+Get to know the ego and the person who owned it first."
+He said, "Spend some time just finding out who this person is and then when you run across shadow things and complexes, you have some perspective on what they mean and how they relate to the ego standpoint."
 That sounded very Chinese to me.

-This "very Chinese" way became a crucial aspect of Perry's analytical style.

-which he then brought to his later encounters with psychosis.
+This "very Chinese" way became a crucial aspect of Perry's analytical style. which he then brought to his later encounters with psychosis.
 He remarked: